 SURF TOURISM RESEARCH AND THE ENVIRONMENTAL MANAGEMENT OF SURFING SITES

 My personal experience and research indicate that the world's surfing breaks are iconic locations worthy of protection for future generations.
-Surf sites are also significant economic engines for local communities with sustainability the a key issue.
+Surf sites are also significant economic engines for local communities with sustainability a key issue.

 To address these problems, I developed the Surf Resource Sustainability Index (SRSI), a methodology aimed at measuring the conservation aptitude at surf sites.
 SRSI is a metric-orientated planning and development methodology – a theoretical compass which points toward sustainability, representing the summation of assessable qualities or attributes a site possesses which can make a positive contribution to sustainability.